RazTamir/bugzilla-reports-tool/README.md

 1. Copy this template and add your team name in the titie --> <"YOUR TEAM NAME"> QE - Quality Dashboard

 2. To enable interaction with Google spreadsheet, follow the steps in https://developers.google.com/sheets/api/quickstart/python
-3. Please the google_api_secret.json under ~/.gapi/google_api_secret.json
+3. place the google_api_secret.json under ~/.gapi/google_api_secret.json
-4. Ensure you give 'Edit' permissions to the 'client' in this json file
+4. Ensure you give 'Edit' permissions in your copied spreadsheet, to the 'client' in this json file
 5. install gspread (pip install gspread) from https://github.com/burnash/gspread on the machine that will execute the script
 6. Under config.py you have few lines that needs your attention to be specific to your product - please follow the guidelines in comments under config.py
 7. Under personal_config.py add your relevant information so the tool will be able to access